Energy flow (ecology): Primary production

+Carnivorous plants

+When it comes to dealing with environments that have low nutrient availability, some plants have developed unique ways to adapt to be able to perform photosynthesis.
+In order to do so, these plants have evolved to be able to obtain important nutrients such as nitrogen from other organisms, just as heterotrophs would giving them the unique title of carnivorous plants.
+With methods such as the pitfall trap (pitcher plant), the flypaper trap (Drosera capensis), or the snap trap (venus flytrap) these plants have learned to lure insects in and digest them.

+Pitcher plants lure insects in using a variety of attractive cues such as scent and color.
+Once an insect or small organism falls into the bulb shaped body of the plant, a variety of enzymes are secreted beginning the digestion process of the organism and preventing it from escaping.
+Flypaper trap plants, the most common of carnivorous plants, secret a special liquid that allow an insect to land on its leaves but then prevents the insect from escaping.
+The snap trap plant, use similar methods to the pitcher plant in order to attract various insects.
+However, these carnivorous plants are able to detect when an insect is touching its leaves thus triggering the "mouth" of the plant to close and encase the insect.
+In developing this method of nutrient acquisition, carnivorous plants are able to survive in almost any environment around the world, excluding Antarctica and the Arctic Circle.

 Secondary production

 Secondary production is the use of energy stored in plants converted by consumers to their own biomass.
 Different ecosystems have different levels of consumers, all end with one top consumer.
 Most energy is stored in organic matter of plants, and as the consumers eat these plants they take up this energy.
 This energy in the herbivores and omnivores is then consumed by carnivores.
 There is also a large amount of energy that is in primary production and ends up being waste or litter, referred to as detritus.
 The detrital food chain includes a large amount of microbes, macroinvertebrates, meiofauna, fungi, and bacteria.
 These organisms are consumed by omnivores and carnivores and account for a large amount of secondary production.
 Secondary consumers can vary widely in how efficient they are in consuming.
 The efficiency of energy being passed on to consumers is estimated to be around 10%.
 Energy flow through consumers differs in aquatic and terrestrial environments.